Compliance and Enforcement Policy of the Commissioner of Canada Elections

 - the right to hold any office under the appointment of the Crown or Governor in Council.

 VIII.
-Information Gathering and Processing by the Organization Supporting the Commissioner
+Information Gathering and Processing by the Office of the Commissioner

 - In carrying out his mandate, the Commissioner will usually need access to information in the possession of persons other than a complainant or the individual or entity against whom a complaint has been made.
-As well, the information needed to establish the commission of an offence may be personal information or information for which there is a reasonable expectation of privacy.
+As well, the information needed to establish the commission of a contravention may be personal information or information for which there is a reasonable expectation of privacy.

 - Extrajudicial means are those that the Commissioner can use to get legal access to information needed to carry out his mandate without the need to obtain a judge’s prior authorization.

 - The Commissioner’s investigators can receive and use information provided to them voluntarily by the complainants or any other person.
 The persons or entities that are the subject of an investigation can also voluntarily provide information to the investigators.
 Persons or entities providing information to the Commissioner or his investigators should always do so in good faith.
 As noted above in paragraph 30, it is an offence for anyone to obstruct or hinder the Commissioner’s investigations, or to knowingly make a false or misleading statement to his investigators.